HtmlUnit/NHtmlUnit/README.md

 NHtmlUnit
 =========

-NHtmlUnit is .NET friendly wrapper for HtmlUnit.
+NHtmlUnit is a .NET wrapper of [HtmlUnit](http://htmlunit.sourceforge.net/);
+a "GUI-less browser for Java programs".

 Introduction
 ----------

-We really like the [HtmlUnit](http://htmlunit.sourceforge.net/) project, which enables headless web testing without needing to have a complete browser running.
+We really like the HtmlUnit project, which enables headless web testing without needing to have a complete browser running.
 By using [IKVM](http://www.ikvm.net/) it is possible to convert the HtmlUnit Java library for use on Microsoft's .NET platform.

-However it doesn't feel very natural to use a java library in a .NET language, and therefore we created an HtmlUnit wrapper written in C#.
+However, it doesn't feel very natural to use a java library in a .NET language, and therefore we created an HtmlUnit wrapper written in C#, so you can write tests for your web pages in clean C# code (or any code running on the .NET platform).

 Downloading NHtmlUnit
 ---------------------